 But not all inflammation is beneficial.
-In this blog, we are going to get into some different types of inflammation and one key herb that may help to reduce its damaging effects.
+In this blog, we are going to explain the different types of inflammation and tell you about one key herb that may help to reduce its damaging effects.

 How Inflammation Works